FLIGHT 93 MEMORIAL

 A commemorative landscape atop a reclaimed mining site

 This 2,200 acre National Park Service memorial commemorates the site of the Flight 93 crash in central Pennsylvania.
-The centerpiece of the Memorial is the bowl-like Field of Honor which is embraced by forty groves of red maples, one each life lost in the Flight 93 crash.
+The centerpiece of the Memorial is the bowl-like Field of Honor which is embraced by forty groves of forty trees, one grove for each hero lost in the Flight 93 crash.
 A circular walkway around the Bowl brings visitors to an overlook of the Sacred Ground where the plane came to rest, planted in a blooming native meadow.

 Given the site is atop a former strip mine, the entire design was imagined as a place of healing from both the scars of environmental damage and an unimaginable terrorist act.
-The site’s soils, heavily damaged by strip mining, required careful design in order to support the meadow and grove plantings that define the memorial landscape.
-Innovative soil building strategies were implemented to create conditions for the flourishing of native plantings.
+The site’s soils, heavily damaged by strip mining, required careful design in order to support the warm season meadow restoration and 1600 grove plantings that define the memorial landscape.
+Collaborating with mine reclamation specialist Dr. James Burger of Virginia Tech, innovative soil building strategies were implemented to create conditions for the flourishing of native plantings.

 DATE | Completed in 2018